 download the relevant documents below.

 Additional information designed to offer assistance and guidance to professional practitioners, including architects, preparing for accreditation is available via the Understanding Conservation online resource.

 Download the appropriate application form with guidance notes ie. Accredited, Advanced or Re-accreditation.
-In addition to the application forms, there is a ‘Suggested Case Study Approach’ prepared to assist applicants in compiling their case studies.

 Should you have any queries please contact Elaine Dobie at the RIAS on 0131 229 7545.

 Accreditation in Conservation Architecture Application Form - Accredited Level